Velocidex/velociraptor-web/content/docs/_index.md

 When you're ready to see what Velociraptor can really do for you:

-* Run some artefacts across individual endpoints
+* Run some artifacts across individual endpoints
 * Build them out into hunts
-* Start customising the artefacts to your specific needs.
+* Start customizing the artifacts to your specific needs.

 You'll be surprised how powerful and easy it can be.